bettycakez/blog/content/posts/healthtech_resources.md

 *Why I love it:* By now, you get the jist that a lot of these weekly newsletters are structured similarly and their coverage overlaps.
 But there are a lot of resources for subcommunities, and women’s health is one I care deeply about.
 [Subscribe here](https://femtechinsider.com/newsletter/).

-While above is meant to be a starting guide, there’s tons of other rich healthtech communities and resources that I’m crowdsourcing below.
-Any I’ve missed?
-[Message me](mailto:bttychng@gmail.com), and I'll add it.
+*Any trusted healthtech communities or resources I’ve missed?
+[Message me](mailto:bttychng@gmail.com), and I'll add it to the crowdsourced list below.*

 ---